camelgod/playnite-setup-guide/README.md

 #### Issues
 - There is no binding for exiting Ryujinx, or closing fullscreen with controller (which would let you use mouse simulation to close it).
-- There is a feature request here: https://github.com/Ryujinx/Ryujinx/issues/3725
+- There is a feature request here: https://github.com/Ryujinx/Ryujinx/issues/3725 (It seems Ryujinx has been taken down)
 - You can use one of these [Playnite recommended ways to closing a game](https://api.playnite.link/docs/manual/gettingStarted/helpAndTroubleshooting/faq.html#how-can-i-close-a-game-or-emulator-with-a-controller) but I personally don't like installing too much stuff.
-- My solution: Don't use fullscreen, use mouse simulator to click the "X".
+- My solution: Don't use fullscreen, use mouse simulator to click the good old "X".

 ### PlayStation 1